Joesalmon1985/DigitalRights/Digital_Rights.md

 The current list of important national events that cannot be exclusively broadcast by pay TV services must be maintained and expanded.
-We will introduce a mandate that such events be available via both broadcast and online distribution.Agree!
+We will introduce a mandate that such events be available via both broadcast and online distribution.
+Agree!
 Agree, Some examples of such events would be good here.
 Is there an existing list of such important event?
 Here’s ofcoms list of sport & other designated events. http://stakeholders.ofcom.org.uk/binaries/broadcast/other-codes/ofcom_code_on_sport.pdf